Connect with us

 In their role as project officer for the Every Bit Counts program, Angela and Maree coordinate face-to-face sustainable land management workshops/field days, newsletters and online resources for rural and tree changer landholders in the Greater Sydney region.

 Another key focus of the role is to provide support to Local Land Services staff, local Landcare networks and other stakeholders including local government agencies to help them engage with peri-urban landholders in the Greater Sydney region.

 Maree also manages the Volunteer Coordinators Network for Bushcare in Greater Sydney and has a keen interest in helping Landcare partner with landholders in the area of sustainable land management.
-Angela has been involved in the Sydney-based Absentee Landholder project and developed the LandSmart app for landholders.
+Angela has been involved in the Sydney-based Absentee Landholder project.

 Andrew Britton co-created and has coordinated the South East Small Farms Network since 2004, while working as a Community and Land Management Officer on the south coast of NSW.

 The Small Farms Network is designed to improve the engagement, skills and knowledge of small landholders in improved whole farm management practices.
 With a strong focus on sustainable agriculture, the Network coordinates regular on-farm workshops, field days and events, creating an open and safe environment for peer-learning, support and a social network for landholders who often feel disconnected to their local farming community.

 The Small Farms Network has won multiple local government and Landcare awards for its community engagement model and various natural resource management projects across the south coast landscape.
 In 2015 Andrew was a joint winner of the Australian Government Landcare Facilitator/Coordinator for NSW based on the achievements of the Small Farms Network over the previous 10 years.